smogon/pokemon-showdown/README.md

 Pokemon Showdown requires [Node.js][1] (versions 0.6.3 through 0.8.22 are known to be supported), so install that if you don't have it yet.

 Next, obtain a copy of Pokemon Showdown.
-If you're reading this outside of Github, you've probably already done this.
-If you're reading this in Github, there's a "Clone" button in the top left, or if you're really lazy, there's a "ZIP" download button.
+If you're reading this outside of GitHub, you've probably already done this.
+If you're reading this in GitHub, there's a "Clone" button in the top left, or if you're really lazy, there's a "ZIP" download button.
 I recommend the Clone method - it's more time-consuming to set up, but much easier to update.

 Pokemon Showdown is installed and run using a command line.
 In Mac OS X, open `Terminal` (it's in Utilities).
 In Windows, open `Command Prompt` (type `cmd` into the Start menu and it should be the first result).
 Type this into the command line: